 Working on your personal brand can be crucial for your career in human rights.
 And the easiest way to get people interested in you is to start your own blog.
 Of course, you can also write posts on Facebook, LinkedIn or any other platform.

 Describe your volunteering experience, tell about people your work with, and express your opinion about legislative initiatives, current events, or the ones that took place in the past.

-If you would like to draw inspiration from student life atmosphere, consider getting a degree in law, international relations, public policy, etc. Such background significantly increases your chances in getting a job of your dream.
+If you would like to draw inspiration from the student life atmosphere, consider getting a degree in law, international relations, public policy, etc. Such background significantly increases your chances of getting a job of your dream.

 You can also look for human rights scholarships: some of them cover all tuition fees, accommodation, visa and travel costs.

 The most important thing is to be determined and persistent.
 You can be rejected for several times in a row just because your potential employees get too many applications.
 Do not be discouraged by this.